Almeida-a/transportation_system_db/UDF/README.md

 ## TODO the next UDFs

 - [ ] Generally helper functions
+    - [ ] Check if a vehicle is any of it's sub-elements (e.g. train, bus or tube)
 - [ ] Upcoming rides
     - [ ] From selected destination and arrival stops
         - [ ] With any selected mid stops